akinwilson/kmlflow/README.md

 ```bash
 python examples/publish.py
 ```
-visit the [MLFlow UI](http://192.168.49.2/mlflow/#) and find your experiement.
+visit the [MLFlow UI](http://192.168.49.2/mlflow/#) and find your experiment.
 Under the `tag` section, information on how to serve the model locally is provided.

-Run the Katib example to see how the hyperparameter optimisation process works in the context of an proposed experiments, and their issued trials,  visit it's respective [Katib UI](http://192.168.49.2/katib/).
+Run the following example to see how the hyperparameter optimisation process works in the context of a proposed experiment, and their encompassing trials. to see results and process unfolding, see the [Katib UI](http://192.168.49.2/katib/).
 ```bash
 python examples/proposal.py
 ```